-2 On the date as at which this compilation was prepared, the Legal Deposit Act 2012 s.
-3-6 and Pt.
-2-6 had not come into operation.
-They read as follows:

 3. Purpose of Act

 (1) The purpose of this Act is to facilitate the preservation of the State’s published documentary heritage for current and future generations.

 (2) The purpose is to be achieved by —

 (a) requiring that copies of certain documents published in the State are deposited with the State Librarian; and